kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(c\) Oil-fuel ratios lower than those prescribed in paragraph (c) of this section may be used if they are substantiated by data on the oil consumption of the engine.

-\(d\) The ability of the engine and oil cooling provisions to maintain the oil temperature at or below the maximum established value must be shown under the applicable requirements of §§29.1041 through 29.1049.
+\(d\) The ability of the engine and oil cooling provisions to maintain the oil temperature at or below the maximum established value must be shown under the applicable requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1041   General.|§29.1041]] through 29.1049.

 \[Doc.
 No. 5084, 29 FR 16150, Dec.
 3, 1964, as amended by Amdt.
 29-26, 53 FR 34218, Sept.
 2, 1988\]

 ### §29.1013   Oil tanks.

-\(a\) *Installation.* Each oil tank installation must meet the requirements of §29.967.
+\(a\) *Installation.* Each oil tank installation must meet the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.967   Fuel tank installation.|§29.967]].

 \(b\) *Expansion space.* Oil tank expansion space must be provided so that—